 We know our patients rely on us for high quality, evidence-based, affordable reproductive and sexual health care.
 That’s why we’re doing everything we can do fight the Gag Rule and save Title X. We are committed to ensuring true reproductive freedom all Mainers, regardless of where they live or how much money they make.

 What's the latest?

 We requested a preliminary injunction to stop the Gag Rule from being implemented while our case goes through the courts.
 Our injunction hearing took place April 24 in Bangor, Maine.

 On April 25, a federal judge in Washington state issued a preliminary injunction on the Gag Rule that applies nationally.
-Because Mainers are covered by this injunction, we filed a notice on April 26 to withdraw our motion for a preliminary injunction.
+Because Mainers were covered by this injunction, we filed a notice on April 26 to withdraw our motion for a preliminary injunction.

 Our legal battle goes on.
 We maintain the strong views set forth in our motion, including that the Gag Rule is an unlawful violation of Title X and the U.S. Constitution, and we will continue to pursue vindication of those claims and to permanently invalidate the Gag Rule in our case going forward.

 Meanwhile, we are striving to ensure our patients experience no disruption in service.
 To them, we say: Our doors are open and we are here for you.

 For now, MFP is supporting the system with funding from our limited reserves.
 This is only a short-term solution.
 Just as we pursued every avenue to block the Gag Rule, we are doing everything we can to maintain health care access for women and families in our state without any interruption in service or clinic closures.